 Keto Lemon Fat Bomb Recipes

 PS.
 Another unusual fat bomb flavor to consider is matcha tea.
 This ingredient doesn’t just make fat bombs taste interesting.
-It offers health benefits too.
+It offers potential health benefits too.

 PPS.
 Looking for something more conventional?
 What about peanut butter fat bombs?